Stuart Davis (musician): Books and screenplays

 Davis also has written several screenplays, one of them with Steven Brill, and published an audiobook called Love Has No Opposite, which he describes, in the introduction, as a tome that "some might consider a Blog-ography...a biography minus sequence, thematic continuity, and facts."

 A book with a title similar to his television program, Sex, God, Rock 'n Roll: Sacred Comedy for Profane Sensibilities, remains unpublished but is the source of many of the spoken word segments read by Davis at shows in 2012.
 A foreword to the book is contributed by philosopher Ken Wilber.

 Personal life

 Davis has long been an advocate of the probability of extraterrestrial life, in part fostered by his friendship with the late John E. Mack, and his fascination with the subject has manifested in the songs "Universe Communion", "Shades of Grey" and "They’re Already Here".
 He discussed his esoteric viewpoints as a guest on the late-night radio show Coast to Coast AM in 2012.

 He has served as a charter member of Ken Wilber's spiritual think-tank Integral Institute (II), and was a contributor to II's multimedia sister site Integral Naked.

 Davis grew up in Minnesota before moving to Boulder, Colorado.
-Most recently he moved to Amsterdam where he is living a comfortable house-boat with his wife and two daughters while he focuses on other pursuits such as his writing.
+Most recently he moved to Amsterdam where he is living in a comfortable house-boat with his wife and two daughters while he focuses on other pursuits such as his writing.